 Black olives vs. green olives

-And depending on what country or part of the world you are, there can be a larger amount of different types of both green and black olives.
+- And depending on what country or part of the world you are in, there can be a larger amount of different types of both green and black olives.

 For this recipe, I love black olives.
 But maybe green ones work for you just as well.
 I suggest you try whichever type you have in your fridge first.

-It can be made with goat, sheep or cow milk and it varies depending on the country of origin.
-I love goat cheese in general and feta in particular, do that is the one I use for this recipe.
-Besides, it’s easily available where I live.
+- It can be made with goat, sheep, or cow milk and it varies depending on the country of origin.
+I love goat cheese in general and feta in particular, so that is the one I use for this recipe.
+Besides, it's easily available where I live.

 - Olive oil